 Healthy eatingWe all want to help our children stay healthy and happy as they grow up.
 Here at Larkswood we want to help children lead a healthy lifestyle by offering healthy food choices at lunchtime.
 You can find out much more about healthy eating at the Children’s Food Trust website.

 Free school mealsIf you are in receipt of Income Support or Jobseeker’s Allowance you may be entitled to apply for Free School Meals for your child.
-Please go directly to Waltham Forest and complete the Free School Meals application form.
+Please complete the Free School Meals application form.
 This process needs to be completed before your child is due to start attending school.

 Please note that we are unable to provide your child with a free school meal until we have received written confirmation from the Local Authority.